theyardmic/Sololearn-Challenges-Solutions/README.md

-# Sololearn Javascript Challenges Solutions
+# Sololearn Javascript and SQL Solutions